 At Faststream Recruitment, we take pride in the success and ambition of our employees.
-We caught up with Ellie Evans, a Team Leader of our Marine Division to hear about her successful recruitment career.
+We caught up with Ellie Evans, a Team Leader to hear about her successful recruitment career.

 Ellie Evans - Faststream Recruitment

-I joined the business in November 2020 after Kelsey Purse, Director of Shipping engaged in a conversation with me on LinkedIn a few months prior.
-I didn’t feel completely fulfilled in my recruitment role at the time and meeting with Kelsey Purse and Adam Graves, Director of Marine gave me a great overview of the opportunities and growth potential at Faststream.
+I joined the business in November 2020 after Kelsey Purse, Director of Shipping, engaged in a conversation with me on LinkedIn a few months prior.
+I didn’t feel completely fulfilled in my recruitment role at the time, and meeting with Kelsey Purse gave me a great overview of the opportunities and growth potential at Faststream.

-You are currently managing one of Faststream’s key client accounts, who have engaged the business as their exclusive recruitment partner.
+You are currently managing one of Faststream’s key client accounts, which has engaged the business as its exclusive recruitment partner.
 What skills have you had to leverage to make this relationship as successful as it is?
 And is there anything that you have learnt along the way?

 I have had the unique opportunity of being integrated into their recruitment team, which is incredibly rare.
 The client views me as a team member, which is fantastic as it demonstrates the true value of the client partnership.
 I believe that offering my recruitment expertise and adding value has allowed me to have a great deal of influence within our client's recruitment process.